bilardi/how-to-train-cascade/README.md

 * to use images cropped at one object
 * to use images where you say where object(s) are

-In the second approch, you need to create a file named **info.dat** with the path, how many objects there are and coordinates of the rectangle(s) of the each object.
+In the second approch, you need to create a file named **info.dat** with the path of image, how many objects there are and coordinates of the rectangle(s) of the each object.

 In the example below, a record of **info.dat** file: the image *cube.4.jpg* has one object which occupies the entire image, from point (0,0) to point (255,255).